-- academic research, exchange, and co-op positions, - certified medical leave, or - any other reasons where the academic supervisor and/or the department head provides reasons in writing as to how the leave would benefit the student academically.
+- academic research, exchange, and co-op positions, - certified medical leave, or - any other reasons where the academic supervisor and/or the department head provides reasons in writing as to how the leave would benefit the student academically. - parental leave (as per article 22.08 b)

-In accordance with Section 7.14 of the General Regulations of the Graduate Calendar, students who will be off-campus conducting research must apply to the Faculty of Graduate Studies and Research for off-campus research status.
+In accordance with Section 7.11 of the General Regulations of the Graduate Calendar, students who will be off-campus conducting research must apply to the Faculty of Graduate and Postdoctoral Affairs for off-campus research status.

-If, at any point during your priority appointment period as a TA, you accept a contract instructor position, you are required to apply for a leave from duties from your TA position.
-It is your responsibility to submit an application for approval to your department/school/ institute.
+If, at any point during your priority appointment period as a TA, you accept a Contract Instructor position, you are required to apply for a leave from duties from your TA position.

-Further details are available in the Collective Agreement (http://www2.carleton.ca/shared/shared_hr/PDF/staff_relations/ CUPE_4600_u1.pdf).
+Further details are available in the Collective Agreement (carleton.ca/hr/staff-relations/collective-agreements).

-Graduate Scholarships
+Graduate Scholarships (Departmental Scholarships)

-The scholarship component of your offer of funding is normally paid through regular payroll payments over three terms, or twelve months, beginning in September and ending August 31 of the following calendar year.
+The scholarship component of your offer of funding is normally paid through regular payroll payments over three terms, or 12 months, beginning in September and ending August 31 of the following calendar year.
 In order to receive the full amount of the scholarship, you must maintain full-time status in each of the three terms (Fall, Winter and Summer) and maintain satisfactory academic standing.
 If you choose not to register in the Summer term (May to August), you will forfeit that portion of the scholarship.